Triangle

 BrowneJacobson-logo

-More partners will be locating their businesses on the campus as we continue our journey towards aligning our academic, research, business and community endeavors.
+More partners will be locating their businesses on campus as we continue our journey towards aligning our academic, research, business and community endeavors.

 Together with our partners, we’ll build long-term partnerships to tackle local challenges, innovate, upskill society and provide students with amazing opportunities for knowledge exchange, placements, training opportunities and a dynamic and digital environment of collaboration and problem solving.